-- About 60 cases of the kyphoscoliosis type of the disease have been found worldwide.
+- Less than 50,000 people in the US have kyphoscoliotic Ehlers-Danlos syndrome.
 This is when babies are born with weak muscles and bones.
 They often have unusually long limbs or fingers and a curved spine that gets worse as they grow.
 They also often have eye problems, like shortsightedness or glaucoma, which is related to too much pressure inside your eye.

 - With the arthrochalasia form of EDS, babies are born with their hip joints out of place.
 Their joints are extremely loose, and they have the same kind of curved spine as those with the kyphoscoliosis type.
-About 30 cases of this type have been diagnosed.
+This disease affects less than 1 in a million people.

-- With only about a dozen cases reported, the rarest type of EDS is called dermatosparaxis.
+- Fewer than 1,000 people in the US have this type of EDS.
 People with this have extremely soft, doughy skin that is easily bruised and scarred.
 They also are more likely to have hernias.

 EDS happens when your body doesn't make a protein called collagen in the right way.
 Collagen helps form the connections that hold your body's bones, skin, and organs together.
 If there's a problem with it, those structures can be weak and more likely to have problems.